Parking-Master/Chip/README.md

 <kbd>/ask</kbd> - A simple page to talk to the bot directly<br>
 <kbd>/</kbd> - Send a parameter (`?q=This is my text!`) (same as `/ask` but without GUI)<br>
 <kbd>/retrieve/speak</kbd> - Send a parameter (`?q=AI speech`) to generate speech

+Finally, you need to provide your play.ht and Character.AI auth tokens (for AI speech and chat).
+1. Go to your host's computer
+2. See [these docs](https://github.com/realcoloride/node_characterai#using-an-access-token) to get your auth token for Character.AI
+3. Go to "Host.js" line 8 and replace "YOUR_CHARACTERAI_AUTHTOKEN" with the token you have now.
+4. Now on the same file, go to line 37 and replace "YOUR_PLAYHT_APIKEY" with your play.ht API key
+5. Still on line 37, also replace "YOUR_PLAYHT_USERID" with your play.ht User ID.

+You can get both of the play.ht tokens from [here](https://play.ht/app/api-access).

 That's it!
 If everything was successful, then you just built a physical AI robot!